pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 #### Mapping DB Enums to Rust Enums

-As you may recall from the preceding section we defined an enum type in PostgresQL like so:
+As you may recall from the preceding section we defined an enum type in PostgreSQL like so:

 ```sql
 CREATE TYPE STATUS_ENUM AS ENUM ('todo', 'doing', 'done');